-Fill in the Single oval if you were single as of December 31, 2024.
+Fill in the Single oval if you were single as of December 31, 2025.
 This status applies to you if at the close of the taxable year you fit into any of the following categories:

-- You were unmarried; - You were a widow or widower whose spouse died before 2024; or - You were legally separated under a final judgment of the probate court.
+- You were unmarried; - You were a widow or widower whose spouse died before 2025; or

+- You were legally separated under a final judgment of the probate court.

-Note that you are not single if:
+Note: You are not single if: